bojand/ghz/README.md

       Examples: -x 10s -x 3m.

   -d  The call data as stringified JSON.
+      If the value is '@' then the request contents are read from stdin.
   -D  Path for call data JSON file.
 For example, /home/user/file.json or ./file.json.
   -m  Request metadata as stringified JSON.
   -M  Path for call metadata JSON file.
 For example, /home/user/metadata.json or ./metadata.json.